TV advertising is being impacted by video-on-demand and streaming services.

 - Personalization: Advertisers will use data to create more personalized ads relevant to the individual viewer.

-- Engagement: Advertisers will focus on creating ads that are more engaging and interactive to keep viewers’ attention.
+- Engagement: Advertisers will focus on creating more engaging and interactive ads to keep viewers’ attention.

 - Measurability: Advertisers will want to be able to measure the effectiveness of their ads to track their ROI.